How to apply:

 - Apply to a future term in graduate studies (the term after expected completion of your undergraduate studies).
 If the future term is not yet available on the online application panel, apply for the closest term of admission and advise the department.

 - After your online application is complete and submitted, we will send you an email with instructions on how to upload your application documents in Quest.

 - Complete the Supplementary Information Form (SIF) on Quest.

 - Indicate that you are applying for the “Accelerated Master’s” program, giving details of a future term, preferred supervisor, graduate course selection and an outline of your proposed research topic.

 - List the remaining bachelor’s requirements for completion and timetable.

 - List the proposed two graduate courses to be taken in 4A/4B.

 - Once your file is complete, contact the program coordinator to advise that your application has been submitted and to note that you're applying to the “Accelerated Master’s” program.

 If you are offered admission you will receive a conditional offer of admission.
 The department will apply a decision of conditional admit.
-Your application status will change on Quest, the Graduate Studies Office (GSO) will post your offer of admission to Quest as a PDF file.
+Your application status will change on Quest, Graduate Studies and Postdoctoral Affiars (GSPA) will post your offer of admission to Quest.